For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 And don't forget that the size of the deposit you need will also depend on where you want to buy a house.

-Using the figures we quoted earlier, a 15% deposit on an average property in the North East of England would be about £24,000.
-But in London, where house prices are much higher, £24,000 would only be about 4.5% of the average value of a property.
+Using the figures we quoted earlier, a 15% deposit on an average property in the North East of England would be about £23,250.
+But in London, where house prices are much higher, £23,250 would be about 4.5% of the average value of a property.
 This wouldn't even be enough for a 5% deposit (usually the smallest amount required).

 In short, if you're trying to work out how big a deposit you'll need to buy a house, you should first work out where you want to live.
 Next, figure out your chances of saving a bigger amount to get a better mortgage.
 Then, set yourself a target of how much you'd like to save.
 You can use our tips below to get there.